 On the whole, women drink less than men.
-In our recent survey, we asked 1,500 Canadians how often they drank.
-Seventeen percent of women say they’re teetotalers — meaning they don’t drink at all — compared with only 12 percent of men; and six percent of women say they drink daily, while the number for men is double (12 percent).
+In a 2017 survey, we asked 1,500 Canadians how often they drank.
+Seventeen percent of women said they’re teetotalers — meaning they don’t drink at all — compared with only 12 percent of men; and six percent of women said they drink daily, while the number for men is double (12 percent).

 There is some compelling evidence about some of the harms of drinking.
 Here’s a roundup of some recent research about the possible perils of alcohol for women.

 The evidence shows a link between breast cancer and alcohol…

 There have been multiple studies and reports over the years showing an association between women who drink and women with breast cancer.
 A report from the American Institute for Cancer Research (AICR) said that women who consumed one drink a day had an increased risk of breast cancer.
 The report said that alcohol is “a convincing cause of post menopausal breast cancer,” and “probably a cause of premenopausal breast cancer.”

 Another study looked at 22,338 African-American women and confirmed a similar association in Black women who were both pre- and post-menopausal (the majority of studies on breast cancer have been done on white women).
 The study showed that women who have seven or more drinks a week had a higher level of risk for breast cancer.